 As a condition of continuing eligibility, unemployable persons shall enter into and cooperate in treatment and rehabilitation programs designed to reduce or eliminate the conditions leading to any substance dependency.
 Failure to cooperate, without good cause, with referrals to these programs, or with treatment, or with the administrative rules, regulations or directions thereunder shall render the applicant or recipient ineligible for assistance for a period of time pursuant to Section 13 below.
 This ineligibility is subject to appeal pursuant to Chapter 5 herein.

-GENERAL ASSISTANCE POLICIES

 Section 13.
 Cooperation with Program Requirements

 a.
 The applicant/recipients full cooperation with SCHHSA is a requirement for eligibility for General Assistance.
 Cooperation includes compliance by the applicant/recipient with the administrative rules, regulations, or directions promulgated by SCHHSA.